danielearwicker/boxm/README.md

 );
 ```

-This achieves simple two-way binding, via the `from` function, with obvious clarity and static type-safety.
-If we'd just said `person.lastName` we'd be passing the value, so the `TextInput` component would not be able to modify the value, but by saying `from(person).lastName` we're passing a wrapper that supports both `get` and `set` operations on the value of `person.lastName`.
+This achieves simple two-way binding, via the `box` function, with obvious clarity and static type-safety.
+If we'd just said `person.lastName` we'd be passing the value, so the `TextInput` component would not be able to modify the value, but by saying `box(person).lastName` we're passing a wrapper that supports both `get` and `set` operations on the value of `person.lastName`.